Faariis/Event-booking-app/README.md

 ### Running the project

 To run the Spring Boot backend, use ./mvnw spring-boot:run (if using Maven) or ./gradlew bootRun (if using Gradle).
 For the Angular frontend, initiate with ng serve.
-Ensure proper configuration of the MySQL database connection based on application requirements in the .env file.
+Ensure proper configuration of the MySQL database connection based on application requirements.